ChenHuajun/pg_roaringbitmap/README.md

     make installcheck

 Since the expected output is based on PostgreSQL 10+, this test will not pass.
 Check the difference in the output file.
-If the SQL execution result is the same as the execution plan or other content not related to `pg_roaringbitmap`, you can think that the test is OK.
+If the execution results are the same, only the execution plan or other content that is not related to pg_roaringbitmap` is different, the test can be considered OK.

     diff results/roaringbitmap.out expected/roaringbitmap_gpdb6.out